Aviation: Research for environmentally conscious and economical aviation

 Flight Test Facility and BACS: Test facilities for aircraft-related investigations

-At the Fraunhofer IBP branch in Holzkirchen, there is a unique flight laboratory housing the front segment of a wide-bodied aircraft and a business jet in a low-pressure chamber.
+At the Fraunhofer IBP branch in Holzkirchen, there is a unique flight laboratory housing the front segment of a wide-body aircraft and a business jet in a low-pressure chamber.
 The lab enables climatic conditions at cruising altitude to be realistically simulated (p, T, r. h., ...) with a replica Environmental Control System (ECS).

 In addition, a Bleed Air Contamination Simulator (BACS) can be used to specifically contaminate bleed air with aircraft operating fluids such as engine oil, hydraulic oil, de-icing fluid (an extremely rare occurrence) and trace the route taken by the bleed air from the engine to the cabin.
 This allows the chemical composition of so-called fume (and smell) events to be investigated, including possible toxicological effects or detection and early warning methods.